Jarno458/Archipelago/worlds/satisfactory/docs/setup_en.md

 ## Creating a New World

 Once you have entered connection details, create a new world using the game's New Game menu.
+Make sure to check 'Skip Intro' if you don't want to deal with the game's tutorial sequence.
 Consider enabling Advanced Game Settings to allow dealing with bugs that may arise.
-You may also wish to switch the "Keep Inventory" setting to "Keep Everything".
+You may also wish to switch the "Keep Inventory" setting to "Keep Everything" to avoid dropping items when you die, although this will never lock you out of progression.

-TODO Make sure that you have "Skip Intro" checked, eventually the mod will enforce this?

 ## Verifying Connection Success

-Once connected to the AP server, you can issue the `!help` command in the game's chat to learn about additional commands like `!hint`.
+Once connected to the AP server, you can issue the `/help` command in the game's chat to list available commands like `!hint`.
 For more information about the commands you can use, see the [Commands Guide](/tutorial/Archipelago/commands/en) and [Other Settings](#other-settings).
+Note that Archipelago commands are not prefixed with `!` for Satisfactory.

 ## Other Settings